 1. Faster development timelines

 The healthtech market is transforming at a rapid pace.
 While arenas for opportunities and innovations are coming up quickly, so are the competitors.
-Agile reduces the time to market of the software product, allowing for faster development timelines and accelerated delivery of medical software into the market.
+Agile reduces the time to market the software product, allowing for faster development timelines and accelerated delivery of medical software into the market.

 2. Improved development quality